Should my business register for VAT? In this VAT registration guide, we will take a look at the process that is involved.

 - It expects its VAT taxable sales to be more than £85,000 in the next 30-day period.

-- The business had a taxable sales of more than £85,000 during the last 12 months -this means the value of what would be VAT applicable sales reached £85,000 in the last twelve months.
+- The business had taxable sales of more than £85,000 during the last 12 months -this means the value of what would be VAT applicable sales reached £85,000 in the previous twelve months.

 Other registration instances

-If the business exceeds the VAT threshold in the next 30-day period
+If the business exceeds the VAT threshold in the following 30-day period

 If the business exceeded the VAT threshold in the past 12 months

-A business must register if, by the end of any month, its total VAT taxable sales for the last 12 months was over £85,000.
+A business must register if, by the end of any month, its total VAT taxable sales for the last 12 months were over £85,000.

-The business needs to register within 30 days of the end of the month, after which it exceeds the threshold.
-Its effective date of registration is the first day of the second month after it goes over the threshold.
+The business must register within 30 days of the end of the month, after which it exceeds the threshold.
+Its effective registration date is the first day of the second month after it exceeds the threshold.

-When initially failing to register and once a business realises this, it will need to register as soon as possible.
-As part of registering, the business will need to backdate the registration to the date that it should have been registered for VAT.
-It must also pay what it owes in terms of VAT from the date that it should have been registered for VAT.
+When initially failing to register, once a business realises this, it will need to register as soon as possible.
+As part of registering, the business will need to backdate the registration to the date it should have been registered for VAT.
+It must also pay what it owes, in terms of VAT, from the date it should have been registered for VAT.